 Today’s blog post was written by my younger sister, Myrissa Webb.
 Myrissa is a senior at Auburn University studying hospitality management.
-She has a heart to proclaim the Gospel to Muslims and is preparing to go overseas on mission after graduation.

 I grew up learning a lot of various Bible verses at church.
 I still remember a lot of those verses because I spent so much time reading them and practicing them.
 They are hidden in my heart.
 However, I rarely put them to use in my life and allowed these verses to dwell in me.
 It was not until I came to college that I was challenged by my college pastor to memorize chapters and books of the Bible, not just single verses from all over the Bible.
 This seemed daunting to me, but I took his tips and started memorizing Ephesians 1.
 Here are three ways that this kind of memorization has resulted in the Word of God dwelling in my life.Continue reading “#FridayFriends: Scripture Memorization”